megnergit/Wildfire_Consideration_W1/README.md

    + temporal resolution 10-15 min.
    + spatial resolution 10 m
-   + temperature sensitivity 600-1500K which is 2 to 5 um
+   + temperature sensitivity 600-1500 K which is 2 to 5 um
      in the wavelength.

    This is in the order of difficulty to suffice.

-3. Need near-infrared sensitivity (2.2 um) to be detect the blackbody radiation of the temperature 1500K.
-If possible thermal infrared (> 3um 1000K) is desired.
+3. Need near-infrared sensitivity (2.2 um) to detect the blackbody radiation of the temperature 1500 K. If possible, thermal infrared (> 3um 1000K) is desired.

 4. Wide-format infrared detector array necessary.
-Minimun 4k by 4k.
+Minimum 4k by 4k.

-5. Geo-stationary orbit is impossbile because of the spatial resolution needed.
-Either in the medium (>2000 km) or the low earth (200-2000 km) orbits are feabislbe.
+5. Geostationary orbit is impossible because of the spatial resolution needed for looking from over there.
+Either in the medium (>2000 km) or the low earth
+   (200-2000 km) orbits are realistic.

 6. At a medium earth orbit at 2000 km above the ground, a telescope with 20-cm diameter would suffice to resolve 10 m on the ground